top of page

 What to Expect

-Yoga Therapy services begin with a free initial phone consultation to see if Yoga Therapy is right for you.
+Yoga Therapy services begin with a free initial phone consultation to see if it's right for you.

 The 90-minute Yoga Therapy Intake Session is an opportunity to discuss your situation in depth in a supportive and comfortable setting.
 Receive an honest initial assessment of whether Yoga Therapy is likely to help, and your expected investment.
 This discussion usually includes an estimated number, frequency and duration of appointments, and the time you might expect to spend on home practices.
 For those with communication challenges or those under 18, a trusted advocate, partner or parent is encouraged to attend the Intake Session with you.

-If you determine that Yoga Therapy is right for you, we'll then book your first session and come up with a treatment plan for your circumstances.
+If you determine that Yoga Therapy is right for you, we'll then book your first session via telehealth or at one of the CT locations.
+We'll come up with a treatment plan for your circumstances.
 Sessions might be initially weekly, then later on the could be bi-weekly, monthly, or as needed.

 A typical 50-minute working Yoga Therapy session includes a check-in to discuss how you are doing, your recent experiences and your health status.
 There is time to ask any questions you have regarding your home practices.
 The bulk of the session is spent experiencing, learning, and refining practices.
 There is time at the end to reflect, receive any new home practices, and discuss any other objectives.
 Take-home materials may include printed sequences, video and/or audio aids for your exclusive use.